netscaler/netscaler-k8s-ingress-controller/deployment/baremetal/README.md

        <details>
        <summary>EULA</summary>

-          This variable is for the end user license agreement (EULA) which has to be set as `YES` for the Citrix ingress controller to up and run.
+          This variable is for the end user license agreement (EULA) which has to be set as `YES` for the Netscaler ingress controller to up and run.

        </details>
     2. `Optional` arguments: